 If you indicated that your parents own a business or a farm, you will be asked to submit complete copies of your parent(s)' prior-year business tax returns (i.e., Schedule C, Partnership, S-Corporation and U.S. Corporation).
 These forms may be photocopied, and should be returned directly to the Office of Student Financial Services.

 If you stated that your natural parents are divorced or separated, you will need to have your noncustodial parent (the parent with whom you do not live) complete the Noncustodial PROFILE.
 Upon completion of the PROFILE registration process, you will receive a link to the web site where the noncustodial parent can access and complete this application.
 CSS will send the data from this application to Brandeis electronically.

 Once you have been admitted to, and decide to attend, Brandeis, we will need to verify your tentative award with some additional information.
 This includes:

 - Your and your parent(s)' prior-year Federal Income Tax Returns, with all pages, schedules, W-2 forms and signatures.

 We realize that you may have filled out your financial aid forms before filing your taxes and, as a result, may have had to use estimates of your income on the PROFILE and FAFSA.
 To provide all of our students with accurate financial aid awards, we will verify your initial tentative award using your and your parent(s)' actual prior year income (for example, if you are applying for the 2014-2015 academic year, we will need your 2013 tax returns).
-Tax returns must be submitted for both you and your parents (both custodial and noncustodial) and can either be sent directly to Brandeis or may be submitted to us via the College Board IDOC service (all matriculated students will receive an e-mail in mid-May with instructions on how to send the tax returns via IDOC).
+Tax returns must be submitted for both you and your parents (both custodial and noncustodial) and should be submitted to us via the College Board IDOC service (all matriculated students will receive an e-mail in mid-May with instructions on how to send the tax returns via IDOC).

 - The Free Application for Federal Student Aid (FAFSA).